achillebourgault/json-to-jsx/README.md

 The objective of this project is to transform and render JSON elements into JSX components.

-## Test the project

-In the project directory, you can run `npm start` to run the app in the development mode.\
-\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## How to use

 ```javascript